quasarframework/quasar-framework.org/source/components/other-helper-classes.md

 | `no-padding` | Sets padding to "0" |

 ## Groups
-There's are two special CSS class named `group` and `generic-margin`.
+There are two special CSS class named `group` and `generic-margin`.

 `group` applies a small margin to all children DOM elements, while `generic-margin` applies same margin to the respective DOM element (this varies with each theme).